Before I tell you about my experience with using CBD for epilepsy, there is some important information I feel you should know.

 The reason I wasn’t too concerned with the switch to hemp oil was because the Epival controls my absence seizures.
 If the oil were ineffective, I’d start “blanking out” immediately, which wouldn’t pose a risk to my safety (unless I’m driving, which I made sure to avoid for the first three days).
 I would never take chances with my convulsive seizure medication.

 Now I want to explain why I used twice as much CBD hemp oil as I do with my prescription variety.
 My prescription contains about 2.5% THC content, whereas CBD hemp oil can’t legally contain more than 0.3% THC.
 Research has shown that cannabis products are most effective due to the entourage effect, meaning that a product works best when THC, CBD, and other cannabinoids, terpenes, and flavonoids found in cannabis are able to function in combination with each other.
-Because of the much lower THC content, I decided it would be best to double the dose of the CBD hemp oil to one milliliter.
+Because of the much lower THC content, I decided it would be best to double the dose of the CBD hemp oil to one entire milliliter.

 Using a syringe to accurately measure the amount, I started using the hemp oil at the same time each morning (8:00 AM), along with my prescription drugs.
 To avoid skewing the results, I also made sure to maintain my regular breakfast diet of fruit and grains (cereal or bread) so that absorption wouldn’t slow down or speed up.
 I then went about my day.